aumyi/digital-twin-in-chmical-process/README.md

 # digital-twin-in-chmical-process
-The following pdf file is for this research
+The pdf file name for powerpoint_DAJYUNNI is the detail of this research